blacklightpy/vaultofknowledge/My Joining of Judah-ism.md

 new note: work energy and power 2 air defense

+assim al-hakeem: divided on all matters, except against an enemy. but muslim is merely an arabic word that means submitter. jew means a person of judea.  they too are submitters. they merely do not accept Muhammad as their prophet.
+But then, shia ad sounni also have differences on what the sunnah is.

-subtle element of truth and distortion. e.g. a hindu atheist is just a christophobic islamophobic hindu. welll, that much is true, but  its implication is not true.
+subtle element of truth and distortion. e.g. a hindu atheist is just a christophobic islamophobic hindu. welll, that much is true, but  its implication is not true. (addressed in helix notes)